 Someone once wrote that his rise to fame was meteoric, and like a meteor his flame burned out quickly.
 Certainly his rise was rapid.
 At 16 he was playing in the highest classification of minor league baseball.
-Two years later he became the youngest player ever to appear in the World Series, a distinction he still holds.
+Two years later he became the youngest player ever to appear in the World Series, a distinction he still holds more than a century later.
 He was known as the “boy wonder” of the major leagues.
 For several years his star shined brightly in the National League.
 When his stardom faded, the afterglow was strong enough to secure the election of Freddie Lindstrom to the National Baseball Hall of Fame in Cooperstown, despite the objections of his detractors.

 After starting high school at Tilden, Freddie transferred to Loyola Academy, where he became a schoolboy star.
 A scout from the New York Giants watched Freddie bang out four extra-base hits against Lake View High School and signed him to a contract for $300 per month.
 He was assigned to the Toledo Mud Hens of the American Association, where the 16-year-old hit over .300 in 18 games in the fall of 1922.
 He was back at Toledo the following year, until the Giants purchased his contract on September 18, 1923.